gbagolin/DRL_Mapless_Navigation/README.md

 | ------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------: |
 | <img src="img/Figure12.png" alt="The reward increases as time step increases.
 The avarage max reward is around 50"> | <img src="img/Figure13.png" alt="The avarage max reward of DDQN is around 80 while the avarage max reward of PPO is around 50. "> |

-We investigated further, trying to train the network for 1M steps.
+We investigated further, trying to train the network for 1M steps using the model saved while training PPO for 500k steps.
-Figure 14 shows that the reward increases, with respect to the 500k step PPO agent.
+Figure 14 shows that the reward increases, with respect to the agent trained with PPO2 for 500k steps.
-However, the agent is still not able to perform well navigating narrow passagges.
+However, the agent is still not able to perform well navigating narrow passages.
-Note that we used the weights obtained from training the agent with PPO2 for 500k steps.

 | <p align="center">Figure 14</p>                                                                 |
 | ----------------------------------------------------------------------------------------------- |